Dirt 3

-Dirt 3 (stylised as DiRT 3) is a simcade racing video game developed and published by Codemasters for Microsoft Windows, PlayStation 3 and Xbox 360.
+Dirt 3 (stylised as DiRT 3) is a simcade racing video game developed and published by Codemasters and distributed by THQ for Microsoft Windows, PlayStation 3 and Xbox 360.
 It was released on 24 May 2011 and is the first game in the series without carrying the Colin McRae name.
 A sequel, Dirt 4, was released in June 2017.

 The game features many rally drivers such as Ken Block, Tanner Foust, Liam Doran, Kris Meeke, Sébastien Ogier, Sébastien Loeb, Mohammed Ben Sulayem, and a multitude of others.
 The game features a variety of off-road events located in many different places all around the world, such as Asia, Africa, Europe, and North America, all of which bring the player an assortment of challenging real-world environments.

 In September 2011, there were reports that a network security problem on the website of an AMD promo had resulted in the loss of 3 million Dirt 3 keys to the public for use via the Steam platform that have then been posted in various places around the internet.

+On 8 November 2025, the online multiplayer servers shut down for the game on all platforms.
+This shut down was originally planned for 16 March 2026, but was brought forward for unknown reasons.
+The games offline and single-player modes remain fully playable.